 "The 'Bolt" @ Mount Greylock

-The Northeast's only 100% backcountry rando race!
+The Northeast's first 100% backcountry rando race!

 With backcountry conditions for both the up & down (as well as for waiting around at the start & finish), this is a race only for skiers with prior backcountry experience.

 Starting with 2015, the full competitive course entails only two laps (i.e., as compared to the more complicated three-lap layout in 2014).

 But each lap goes all the way from the base at Greylock Glen to the summit (which is often bitterly cold and windy, even when conditions are warm and sunny down low).

 The descents are long, with variable backcountry conditions, and without any groomed terrain for a rest.

 Although the 2015 layout entailed only three transitions, plus a very short off-skis portage, the course has since been modified to include a bootpack (and additional partial descent) on "The Big Bend"!